bkgoksel/fun/docs/phase-two-todo.md

 **Testing:**

-- **TODO:** Ensure a mock or actual backend endpoint `GET /api/recipe/grandmother-secret-cookies/continue` is available.
+- **DONE:** Ensure a mock or actual backend endpoint `GET /api/recipe/grandmother-secret-cookies/continue` is available.
 It should accept a `context` query parameter and return a JSON object like:

   ```json
   {